-Scarlet fever was once a very serious childhood disease, but now is easily treatable.
-It is caused by the streptococcal bacteria, which produce a toxin that leads to the hallmark red rash of the illness.
+Scarlet fever was once a very serious childhood disease, but now it is easy to treat.
+The streptococcal bacteria that cause it produce a toxin that leads to the red rash the illness is named for.

-The main risk factor is infection with the bacteria that causes strep throat.
-A history of strep throat or scarlet fever in the community, neighborhood, or school may increase the risk of infection.
+The main risk factor for getting scarlet fever is infection with the bacteria that cause strep throat.
+An outbreak of strep throat or scarlet fever in the community, neighborhood, or school may increase the risk of infection.

-The time between becoming infected and having symptoms is short, generally 1 - 2 days.
-The illness typically begins with a fever and sore throat.
+The time between infection and symptoms is short, most often 1 to 2 days.
+The illness will likely begin with a fever and sore throat.

-The rash usually first appears on the neck and chest, then spreads over the body.
-It is described as "sandpapery" in feel.
-The texture of the rash is more important than the appearance in confirming the diagnosis.
+The rash first appears on the neck and chest, then spreads over the body.
+People say it feels like sandpaper.
+The texture of the rash is more important than the appearance to confirm the diagnosis.
 The rash can last for more than a week.
-As the rash fades, peeling (desquamation) may occur around the fingertips, toes, and groin area.
+As the rash fades, the skin around the fingertips, toes, and groin area may peel.